 But it is something we have heard very clearly.
 We don't want to set up activities and initiatives in our own strength or to suit our own sense of the right timing.
 We don't want to lag behind where God is leading or get ahead of God and make things happen because we know these won't be as fruitful as his ways and timings will be.
+We don't want to assume yesterday's leading is the basis for God's plans for tomorrow either - we are as prepared to put things down as pick them up.
 We are trying to go one step at a time.

 Visit our who we are page to find out more about our leadership and community.